March For Our Lives, No Longer Protesting In Streets, Unveils Gun Control Plan

 Since that tragedy, Hogg and other young activists have become an influential force in the gun violence prevention movement.

-Hogg says the multipoint plan his group is offering has three desired incomes.
-Reduce gun deaths by 50% over the next decade, push for a "higher standard" for gun ownership in the U.S. and pressure federal officials to enact more laws to protect Americans from gun violence.
+Hogg says the multipoint plan his group is offering has three desired outcomes: Reduce gun deaths by 50% over the next decade, push for a "higher standard" for gun ownership in the U.S. and pressure federal officials to enact more laws to protect Americans from gun violence.

-If the plan is enacted in full, an estimated 200,000 American lives could be saved, according to the proposal.
+If the plan is enacted in full, an estimated 200,000 American lives could be saved over 10 years, according to the proposal.

-The plan also calls for enacting Extreme Risk Protection Orders (ERPOs), commonly referred to as "red flag" laws.
-Passed in several states since Parkland, it gives law enforcement, and in some cases family members, an avenue to petition a court to have firearms temporarily take away from someone who is a risk to themselves or others.
+The plan also calls for enacting extreme risk protection orders (ERPOs), commonly referred to as "red flag" laws.
+Passed in several states since Parkland, they give law enforcement, and in some cases family members, an avenue to petition a court to have firearms temporarily taken away from someone who is a risk to themselves or others.

-According to a recent poll 77% of Americans support ERPOs initiated by family members, while a slightly smaller majority, 70% support such protection orders initiated by law enforcement.
+According to a recent poll, 77% of Americans support ERPOs initiated by family members, while a slightly smaller majority, 70%, support such protection orders initiated by law enforcement.

-"This point of this plan is to pressure presidential candidates, including Donald Trump to sign on to it," Hogg says.
+"This point of this plan is to pressure presidential candidates, including Donald Trump, to sign on to it," Hogg says.

-Hogg says he and other organizers would be open to meeting with the president on their plan.
+Hogg says he and other organizers would be open to meeting with the president about their plan.
 But he points to the days after the Parkland shooting, when Trump took to Twitter to say he was for a number of gun safety reforms only to not follow through as time passed.
 He tweeted on Feb.
 22 of last year:

 "I will be strongly pushing Comprehensive Background Checks with an emphasis on Mental Health.
 Raise age to 21 and end sale of Bump Stocks!
 Congress is in a mood to finally do something on this issue - I hope!"